beanify/beanify/docs/Beanify.md

 ### `close`

-call this function to close the server instance and run the `onClose` hook
+call this function to close the instance and run the `onClose` hook

 ```javascript
 beanify.close().then(